johannschopplich/nuxt-kql/docs/guide/error-handling.md

 # Error Handling

-While the idea of this Nuxt module is to mask your Kirby API (and credentials) within the [server proxy](/guide/how-it-works), Nuxt KQL will minimize the hassle of handling errors by passing through the following properties to the response on the client:
+While the idea of this Nuxt module is to mask your Kirby API (and credentials) inside the [server proxy](/guide/faq-how-does-it-work), Nuxt KQL will minimize the hassle of handling errors by passing through the following properties to the response on the client:

-- Response body
+- Response Body
-- HTTP status code
+- HTTP Status Code
-- HTTP status message
+- HTTP Status Message
 - Headers

-Thus, if a request to Kirby fails, you can still handle the error response in your Nuxt app just like you would with a direct API call.
+So if a request to Kirby fails, you can still handle the error response in your Nuxt application just as you would with a direct API call.
 In this case, both [`useKql`](/api/use-kql) and [`$kql`](/api/kql) will throw a `NuxtError`.

-Logging the available error properties will provide you insights on what went wrong:
+Logging the available error properties will give you insight into what went wrong:

 ```ts
 // `data` will be of type `KirbyQueryResponse` if the request to Kirby itself succeeded